Knowledge-Enriched Distributional Model Inversion Attacks: Related work

 \section{Related work}

-The general goal of privacy attacks against machine learning models is to gain knowledge which is not intended to be shared, such as knowledge about the training data or information about the model.
-Attacks can be categorized into four types according to the specific goals: model extraction, membership inference, property inference, and model inveresion.
-Model extraction attacks \cite{merity2016pointer, krishna2019thieves, orekondy2019knockoff, correia2018copycat} try to create a substitute model that learns same task as the target model while performing equally good or even better.
-The other three kinds of attack focus on exposing secrets about training data: membership inference attacks\cite{shokri2017membership} try to determine whether a given datapoint is used as part of the training set; property inference attacks \cite{ateniese2015hacking, ganju2018property, melis2019exploiting} try to extract dataset properties which are not explicitly correlated to the learning task (e.g., extracting the ratio of women and men in a patient dataset where this information is unlabeled).
+The general goal of privacy attacks against machine learning models is to gain knowledge which is not intended to be shared, such as knowledge about the training data and information about the model.
+Attacks can be categorized into four types according to the specific goals: model extraction, membership inference, property inference, and model inversion.
+Model extraction attacks~\cite{merity2016pointer, krishna2019thieves, orekondy2019knockoff, correia2018copycat} try to create a substitute model that learns the same task as the target model while performing equally good or even better.
+The other three kinds of attacks focus on exposing secrets about training data: membership inference attacks~\cite{shokri2017membership} try to determine whether a given data point is used as part of the training set; property inference attacks~\cite{ateniese2015hacking, ganju2018property, melis2019exploiting} try to extract dataset properties which are not explicitly correlated to the learning task (e.g., extracting the ratio of women and men in a patient dataset where this information is unlabeled).
 The goal of MI attacks is to recreate training data or sensitive attributes.

-The first MI attack algorithm was proposed in \cite{fredrikson2014privacy}, which follows the Maximum a Posterior (MAP) principle and constructs the input feature that maximizes the likelihood of observing a given model response and other possible auxiliary information.
-The authors applied the algorithm to attacking a linear regression model that predicts medical dosage and showed that the algorithm can successfully invert genetic markers which are used as part of the input features. \cite{fredrikson2015model} applied the MAP attack idea to more complex models, including decision trees and shallow neural networks.
-Specifically, for neural networks with high-dimensional input features, the authors proposed to utilize gradient descent to solving the optimization problem underneath the attack.
+The first MI attack algorithm was proposed in~\cite{fredrikson2014privacy}, which follows the Maximum a Posterior (MAP) principle and constructs the input features that maximize the likelihood of observing a given model response and other possible auxiliary information.
+The authors applied the algorithm to attack a linear regression model that predicts medical dosage and showed that the algorithm can successfully invert genetic markers which are used as part of the input features.

+Fredrikson \textit{et al.}~\cite{fredrikson2015model} applied the MAP attack idea to more complex models, including decision trees and shallow neural networks.
+Specifically, for neural networks with high-dimensional input features, the authors proposed to utilize gradient descent to solve the underlying attack optimization problem.
 Although the algorithm significantly outperforms random guessing when tested on some shallow networks and single-channel images, the reconstructions are blurry and can hardly reveal private information.
 Besides, the algorithm completely fails when tested on DNNs and three-channel images.